modal-projects/modal-nvidia-asr/README.md

 # Nemotron-Speech ASR

 [Nemotron-Speech ASR](https://huggingface.co/nvidia/nemotron-speech-streaming-en-0.6b) is a powerful open weights model that can stream high numbers of concurrent clients.
-It outputs partial and final transcripts, capitlization and punctiontuation, and has word boosting capabilities for domain-specific vocabulary.
+It outputs partial and final transcripts, capitlization and punctuation, and has word boosting capabilities for domain-specific vocabulary.

 `NeMO` does not currently provide an implementation for asynchronous, concurrent clients.
 This codebase includes extensions to
 `NeMO` that enable batched, cache-aware inference on asynchronous streaming clients.
 It is based on `NeMO`'s [inference `Pipeline`](https://huggingface.co/nvidia/nemotron-speech-streaming-en-0.6b).